 - 1. Ensure there is a volume of freshwater in the freshwater holding tank. - 2.
 Turn ON the water pump.
-Pump controls are located on the water menu of the Multiplex touchscreen panel.
+Pump controls are located on the water menu of the Multiplex touchscreen panel (see page 65).
 The water pump will pressurize the water system and supply water to the faucet.